publiclab/publiclab-archive/notes/manueldun/10-04-2018/how-was-the-frequency-response-graph-interpreted-in-cfastie-blogpost-and-how-the-computation-of-the-ndvi-was-derived.md

 ---
-title: "How was the frequency response graph interpreted in @cfastie blogpost, and how the computation of the NDVI was derived?"\ntagnames: 'question:ndvi, tsl2561'
+title: "How was the frequency response graph interpreted in @cfastie blogpost, and how the computation of the NDVI was derived?"

+tagnames: 'question:ndvi, tsl2561'
 author: manueldun
 path: /notes/manueldun/10-04-2018/how-was-the-frequency-response-graph-interpreted-in-cfastie-blogpost-and-how-the-computation-of-the-ndvi-was-derived.md
 nid: 17220